marshall7m/terraform-aws-infrastructure-live-ci/README.md

 - [ ] Approval voter can choose to be notified when deployment stack and/or deployment execution is successful or failed
 - [ ] Use AWS SQS with Exactly-Once Processing to create a queue of pr tf plan tasks to run
   - User can then set a time range (such as after hours) that the PR plans are runned so that the plan tasks are not runned for every PR update event
-  - Probably only cost-effective for the rase case of large teams frequently committing PR IAC changes

 ### Improvements: